 After a suitable funding opportunity has been identified, an Internal Notice of Intent (INOI) form is required from all faculty and staff looking to submit proposals and/or contracts.
 The INOI serves as official notice to OSP of a principal investigator’s intent to submit a sponsored programs proposal on behalf of the University.
 The INOI is a vital part of the pre-award proposal process, because it helps expedite the review and submission process.
 It allows OSP staff an opportunity to locate and review the desired solicitation and its guidelines prior to the pre-award meeting with the PI.

 Resource Acquisition Practices

-such as Civil Rights requirements, animal use, research
+documents and certifications such as Civil Rights requirements, animal use, research misconduct, and

-· Helps PIs revise and resubmit unapproved applications by addressing
+- Helps PIs revise and resubmit unapproved applications by addressing weaknesses in previously

 The Roles and Responsibilities Matrix outlines the roles and responsibilities of all individuals and offices involved in the grants-making process.
 It highlights the integral roles of this process which includes reviewing the announcement of the funding opportunity, receiving the actual award, project management, reports and assessments, as well as closeouts.
 This matrix was created by WSSU's Financial Transformation Committee according to best practices provided by UNC General Administration and its 17 constituent institutions.